 Sometimes it’s hard to lessen side effects.
 They can give you medicine for some of the side effects, but then there are side effects to those side effects.
 So trying to figure out what worked best for me.

-Gloves to help me with the cold and hot sensitivity, I was taking anti-nausea meds, meds to help me sleep because sleep would help.
+Gloves to help me with the cold and hot sensitivity.
+I was taking anti-nausea meds and meds to help me sleep because sleep would help.
 It was one day at a time.

 Describe the radiation and side effects

-It was five times a week.
-You can’t really control your bowel habits at one point toward the end of that radiation because it’s pumped into your body.
+It was 5 times a week.
+You can’t really control your bowel habits at one point toward the end of that radiation, because it’s pumped into your body.

-So whatever tools I could have in my bag of things to help, I used.
+Whatever tools I could have in my bag of things to help I used.
 It was a lot of talking to other survivors and patients that helped me figure out what would work best.

 They told me to invest in adult diapers, so I did.
-I invested in adult diapers and I want to say the last few weeks of radiation, I had to wear those.
+I invested in adult diapers, and I want to say the last few weeks of radiation, I had to wear those.
 It’s very hard at that point to control your bowels.
-The first two weeks it was fine and I was like, this is no big deal.
-I’m going to be fine.
+The first 2 weeks, it was fine.
+I was like, “This is no big deal.
+I’m going to be fine.”

-The one thing they don’t necessarily tell you or don’t explain as well as I would like, is the radiation also causes, depending on where it is, burning.
+The one thing they don’t necessarily tell you or don’t explain as well as I would like is the radiation also causes burning, depending on where it is.
 This is essentially radiation to your skin.

 Your personal parts could be red, irritated, could get blisters.
 There’s creams that might help.
-I can’t remember all the names of the creams my doctors gave me, but I know the burning, redness would eventually get better.
+I can’t remember all the names of the creams my doctors gave me, but I know the burning and redness would eventually get better.
 But it was really painful to go to the bathroom anyway.

-When a doctor says to do something.
-If you don’t want to or quite understand, ask why.
-I was very much that patient that was like why do I have to do this?
-Once they explained it, then I was like okay, 100-percent, I will do it.
+When a doctor says to do something, if you don’t want to or quite understand, ask why.
+I was very much that patient that was like, “Why do I have to do this?”
+Once they explained it, then I was like, “Okay, 100%.
+I will do it.”

 I didn’t get a scan.
 Based on their research and since this was standard of care, they knew about how long your body needed to recover in order to go in for surgery.

 This is crazy to talk about now, but back then it was a very emotional night.
-My parents and I sat there and field out my last will and testament, and what would happen if I didn’t survive that surgery.
+My parents and I sat there and filled out my last will and testament and what would happen if I didn’t survive that surgery.

-I tell my story so publicly so often but that one moment, the night before my surgery, filling all those forms out, thinking I might not make it off the operating table was tough.
-But it was much needed because I knew as a researcher, I knew if anything happened to me, if I had organs that could save someone else, I wanted them donated.
+I tell my story so publicly so often, but that one moment the night before my surgery — filling all those forms out, thinking I might not make it off the operating table — was tough, but it was much needed.
+As a researcher, I knew if anything happened to me, if I had organs that could save someone else, I wanted them donated.

-The little possessions and stuff I had, I knew where I wanted to leave them, what I wanted to do, so that moment was a true, real, emotional moment for me and my parents.
+The little possessions and stuff I had, I knew where I wanted to leave them and what I wanted to do.
+That moment was a true, real, emotional moment for me and my parents.
 That’s something that is a requirement when you’re going into a surgery like I had.